-As a general rule, students should keep the same hours as their assigned preceptor and should work between 40 and 70 hours per week.
+Generally, students should keep the same hours as their assigned preceptor and should work between 40 and 70 hours per week.
 If this is not possible, students should contact the Director of Clinical Education.
 Note that student hours will often include night shifts, weekends, and participation in medical rounds.